BALA291/EX-10-Simulating-Clustering-using-WEKA-Data-mining-and-Analysis-Tool/README.md

 # Ex.
-No: 5 Creating Triggers using PL/SQL
+No: 10 Triggers

 ## Date: